 FDA pregnancy category D. Do not use valsartan if you are pregnant.
 Stop using this medication and tell your doctor right away if you become pregnant.
 Valsartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
 Use effective birth control while taking valsartan.

 It is not known whether valsartan passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using valsartan.

 How should I take valsartan (Diovan)?